Reverse Lookup List by Purpose

 - For Item Exhibitions:

-- You can set the entire exhibit to be Pickup-enabled by setting Select Item Type in VketTools to Pickup. *Pickups cannot be used in conjunction with Avatar Pedestals.
+- You can set the entire exhibit to be Pickup-enabled by enabling Allow item Pickup in VketTools.

 Click here to expand